Fans Send Prayers To Savannah Chrisley After She Disables Instagram Comments Following Tax Scandal

-Right now, Savannah Chrisley’s famous family is at the center of a tax scandal but the 22-year-old is trying to keep her head held high.
+Savannah Chrisley’s famous family is at the center of a tax scandal, but the 22-year-old is trying to keep her head held high.

 In the cute new photo, Savannah poses with her fiance, Nic Kerdiles.
-The two appear to be totally in love in the shot with Nic sitting on a stone ledge and looking down at Savannah with a huge smile on his face.
+The two appear to be totally in love in the shot, with Nic sitting on a stone ledge and looking down at Savannah with a huge smile on his face.
 Chrisley stands in the middle of her man’s legs, looking lovingly into his eyes and smiling right back at him.
-She looks stunning in a pink, floral print dress while she wears her short, blonde tresses styled and at her back.
+She looks stunning in a pink, floral-print dress while she wears her short, blond tresses styled and at her back.

 Since the post went live an hour ago, it’s earned Chrisley a ton of attention from her fans with over 64,000 likes in addition to 290-plus comments.
 While many fans took to the post to comment on how cute the famous duo is, countless others offered prayers for Chrisley and her family as they go through such a public scandal.